modelutil: Programming Structure and Logic of

 "leaf" and "branch" models.
 Because

-is initialized as a reference to
+BranchModel is initialized as a reference to

-will also reference set
+will also reference set:

 [... define Field variables ...] [... define State variables s1, s2 ...] set = StateSet(s1, s2) branch_model = BranchModel(set) leaf_model = LeafModel(branch_model.asStateSet()) for i in range(100): leaf_model.step1_return() newset = leaf_model.asStateSet()